clr-format/clr-format/README.md

         .toBe("Format primitives: 0, true, 3, {\"a\":1} , [2]");
     ```

-3. Optional configuration API contained in *clr-format-config.js* and defined under the [Format.Config] namespace.
+4. Optional configuration API contained in *clr-format-config.js* and defined under the [Format.Config] namespace.

     ```javascript
     Format.Config.addFormatToPrototype();
-    expect("Formatting using the injected {0} method".format("prototype"))
+    expect("Format using the injected {0} method".format("prototype"))
-        .toBe("Formatting using the injected prototype method");
+        .toBe("Format using the injected prototype method");
     ```

-4. Added support for a wider range of browsers like early versions of the mobile Android WebKit browser and even IE8 to the latest versions of modern browsers.

 Usage
 -----